dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 </details>

-### Rogers et al.

-Rogers et al. [*Does low-energy  sweetener consumption affect energy intake and body weight?
+**Rogers et al. [*Does low-energy  sweetener consumption affect energy intake and body weight?
 A systematic review, including meta-analyses, of the evidence from human and animal studies*](https://doi.org/10.1038/ijo.2015.177).
-International Journal of Obesity, 2016.
+International Journal of Obesity, 2016.**

 This paper has 320 citations and 11 authors (four of whom---sigh---have gotten grants from or worked at sweetener companies).
 It focuses on on metabolism and weight.
 Here is their conclusion, where LES = Low-Energy Sweeteners, EI = Energy Intake, and BW = Body Weight.